twilio/twilio-video-app-android/README.md

 The Video App demonstrates a multi-party voice and video application built with the Android SDK.
 The application consists of the following [product flavors](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Product-flavors):

-1. Internal - The application intended for internal testing and QA at Twilio
+1. Internal - The application intended for internal testing and QA at Twilio. _This variant can only be built by Twilions._
-1. Twilio - The application intended for every day use at Twilio
+1. Twilio - The application intended for every day use at Twilio. _This variant can only be built by Twilions._
-1. Community - The application intended for developers interested in using Programmable Video
+1. Community - The application intended for developers interested in using Programmable Video. _This variant can be built by all developers._

 ### Building the Community Flavor
 The community flavor of the application is meant for developers who would like to work with the